-List the top three segments.
+List your most important (future) segments.
 Look for the segments that provide the most revenue.

 List your top three revenue streams.
 If you do things for free, add them here too.

 What are you giving back to your community and planet?

 How do you communicate with your customer?
 How do you deliver the value proposition?